make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

   contains a hidden pattern
   if you try to use it for plotting points.
-- There is a simple test called the **spectral test** which simply plots an XY point for each consecutive pair of numbers in the sequence.
+- There is a simple test called the **spectral test** which plots a point for each number in the sequence after the initial seed.
+- The x-coordinate of the point is the current output $s_n$ and the y-coordinate is the previous output $s_{n-1}$.
-- Here are the spectral plots for sequences A and B.
+- Here are the spectral plots for the sequences A and B.

 # Spectral plot for sequence A